Over 100 Years of Collective Experience On Your Side.

 If you were injured or your loved one was killed in a car wreck, our team of auto accident lawyers is standing by to help you.

 The first step to pursuing compensation with a car accident claim is identifying the negligent party.
-With millions of accidents occuring on the road every year, it is no surprise that majority of these accidents are caused by driver negligence.
+With millions of accidents occurring on the road every year, it is no surprise that majority of these accidents are caused by driver negligence.

 Our team of experience Michigan car accident attorneys can help determine if the other driver committed any of the following negligent behaviors:

 - Driving under the influence of drugs/alcohol (DUI/OWI)

 - Rideshare accidents with Uber / Lyft drivers

 - Following too closely (“tailgating”)

 This list is by no means exhaustive; there are many ways in which negligence can lead to car accidents, including defective auto parts or dangerous vehicle designs.